-\nd {\rm 2)} An edge $e$ in a Fukaya tree $T$ is said to be of \emph{generation} $k$ if the maximal number of edges in a monotone path of $T$ linking the origin of $e$ to a leaf is equal to $k$.
+Given a tree $T\in\mathcal T_d$, a vertex is labelled $v_{i,j}$ if the leftmost (resp. rightmost) ascending monotone path starting from it in $T$ reaches the $i$-th leaf (resp. the $j$-th leaf).
+If $h$ is the maximal number of edges in a path ascending from $v_{i,j}$ to a leaf, this vertex is said to be of \emph{generation} $h$.

-\nd {\rm 3)} A vertex which is the origin of a generation-$k$ edge and not the origin of an edge of higher generation is said to be of generation $k$. \end{defn}

-Note that the generation-$k$ edges are ordered from the left.
-Indeed, there is a first leaf of $T$ which is the terminating point of a monotone path $P\subset T$ with $k$ edges.
-The first edge of $P$ will be the first generation-$k$ edge.
-Then, erase the subtree which is rooted at the origin of $P$ and contains $P$, and start again.